One of my clients, Brian, called me up last week asking me how he can continue his workouts while at home.

 However, if you’re a powerlifter, you may not appreciate the maximum resistance of 150 lbs for each arm.
-I would instead recommend you look into either the Force USA G3 which can lift up to 2,000 lbs or the Bowflex Xtreme 2 SE that can handle up to 410 lbs of resistance.
+I would instead recommend you look into either the Force USA G3 which can lift up to 2,000 lbs or the Bowflex Xtreme 2 SE that can handle up to 410 lbs.

 BOWFLEX REVOLUTION comes with a descriptive manual that teaches you how to perform the exercises